 To be a doctor of animal health in Canada you need to have trained at a University for at least six years in order to earn the DVM (Doctor of Veterinary Medicine) degree and furthermore get licensed so that you can provide medical care for animals.

-Licensed veterinarians in Canada besides caring and treating sick animals are able to work in various fields such as animal welfare, environmental protection, government, industry, research, teaching, public health, food safety, shelter medicine etc.
+Licensed Veterinarians in Canada besides caring for and treating sick animals are able to work in various fields such as animal welfare, environmental protection, government, industry, research, teaching, public health, food safety, shelter medicine, etc.

-At the moment, there are 5 veterinary schools in Canada offering the DVM degree.
-Admission priorities apply for the residents of the region where the college is situated.
+At the moment, there are five veterinary schools in Canada offering the DVM degree.
+Admission priorities apply to the residents of the region where the college is situated.

 The accredited veterinary schools in Canada include: